0xProject/0x-docs/docs/0x-swap-api/guides/swap-tokens-with-0x-swap-api.md

 ## 3. Fetch a Firm Quote

-When a taker is ready to actually perform a fill, they will request a firm quote from Swap API using the [`/swap/v1/quote`](/0x-swap-api/api-references/get-swap-v1-quote) endpoint.
-At this point, the taker is making a soft commitment to fill the suggested orders, and understands they may be penalized by the Market Maker if they do not.
+When a taker has found a price they are happy with and are ready to fill a quote, they should request a firm quote from Swap API using the [`/swap/v1/quote`](/0x-swap-api/api-references/get-swap-v1-quote) endpoint.
+At this point, the taker is making a soft commitment to fill the suggested orders, and understands they may be penalized by the [Market Maker](https://0x.org/docs/developer-resources/glossary#maker) if they do not.

 [`/swap/v1/quote`](/0x-swap-api/api-references/get-swap-v1-quote) responds with a full 0x order, which can be submitted to an Ethereum node by the client.
 Therefore it is expected that the maker has reserved the maker assets required to settle the trade, leaving the order unlikely to revert.

 :::warning
-Make sure you are using `/quote` only when the taker is ready to fill the returned response; otherwise, the taker may be added to the Market Makers' ban lists if they are making too many `/quote` requests without filling them.
+Make sure you are using `/quote` only when the taker is ready to fill the returned response; otherwise, the taker may be added to the Market Maker's ban list if they are making too many `/quote` requests without filling them.
 This is because `/quote` indicates a soft commitment to fill the order, so Market Makers will commit their assets when returning this response.
 If the taker is just browsing for a price, and not ready to fill the order, use `/price` instead.
 :::

 ### Example /quote request